You Won't Believe These Identity Theft Horror Stories

-But while many criminals are content to break into your bank account, max out your credit card, or take out loans in your name, some want to go the extra mile.
+It’s a fact: 40% of Americans believe that they are a victim of identity theft [*].
+But while many criminals are content to break into your bank account, max out your credit card, or take out loans in your name, some carry on with disturbing persistence.

 The most unbelievable identity theft stories range from criminals writing fake cheques during a globe-trotting crime spree to pretending to be a family’s long-lost child to evade criminal charges.